fengxia41103/myblog/content/thoughts/engineer common principle.md

 Therefore, it is more valuable, if not essential, to prove the limitation/constraints of this new technology, than to prove its happy path.
 How to achieve this?
-Easy, focus on your problem &mdash; your problem is unique to the point that we felt stuck, right?
+Focus on the problem &mdash; your problem is unique to the point that we felt stuck, right?
 What's so unique about it?
 Coin the case, then throw this case at this tool.
-Fundamentally, a tool is like a mass-made clothes &mdash; GAP knows nothing about your particular body sizing, and we know too well some Medium shirt fits better of your arm's length than others.
+Fundamentally, a tool is like a mass-made clothes &mdash; GAP knows nothing about your particular body size, and we know too well some Medium shirt fits better of your arm's length than other Mediums.
 Same logic here.
 You must have a sense of what's so unique of yourself, using that to the test, thus stretching the boundary of this new-found-solution, and try to break it even.
 Then, you would have a pretty good sense how _bad_ it can be.

-## Design = reality being measurable

-In the [Capability Model][1], I put the "day 0, design &mdash;
-reality" as level 4.
-You would be wondering, don't we do this everyday already, thus we are already at level 4?
-After all, implementing sth based on a design is exactly what engineers do.

-But.
-In many cases, the design itself is so fluid that itself lost its value &mdash; if it doesn't have a measurable definition, I'm sorry to say, that we don't have a design at all.
-And w/o having a design, what's the determine a design&mdash;reality?
-In JIRA, we are asking to have an AC.
-It feels overkill, but it is not.
-This is not a nuance, but a training of mindset.
-This should be an engineer's 2nd instinct, and it is counter intuitive!

-Engineers are exploring _uncharted territory_, thus how could we put down any milestone upfront to be measurable?
-That's why this is hard, and often under-emphasized if altogether ignored.
-But that's wrong!
+## Document = job description, not a goodwill

+Writing document is fun, to some people, and painful, to some others.
+Engineers, coders, we write a lot, and it's tiring sometimes.
+In particular, document become obsolete quickly, for example, your API doc, if a code was changed yesterday.
+It seems an unsolvable problem and even a wast of time.

+It is.
+Except code-as-doc, or even literate programming, there isn't a solution to this dilemma.
+But, document is like testing &mdash; you better have some than none, even if the testing is poor.

-Exactly because we don't know where the final destination will be, it is only logical that we constantly leave some breadcrumbs along the way, so that we could backtrack when we hit a dead end or changing a direction.
+Engineers are exploring _uncharted territory_, thus it sounds counter intuitive to lay down milestone upfront.
+However, exactly because we don't know where the final destination will be, it is only logical that we constantly leave some breadcrumbs along the way, so that we could backtrack when we hit a dead end or changing a direction.
 This thought has been depicted too well in the story of [Theseus and the Minotaur][2] &mdash; we are navigating a labyrinth, and the mythology has spoken its wisdom.

-## Engineering = feedback loop and iteration
+If drafting a plan into the future is difficult, at least writing a log of historical events, so that we have an account of what happened, and learn from it.

+## Feedback loop, timing

+An open loop system is inherently unstable.
+Period.

 We can only solve something if we can iterate, and iteration requires feedback loop.
-An open loop system is inherently unstable.
-So, what is a feedback?
-Factual reality.
-What is factual?
-Can be proven wrong.
-What is wrong?
-Only relative to right.
-What is right? your requirement/criteria/design.

-Full circle, isn't it?
-That's what engineering is ultimately about.
-Names don't matter; the concepts hold.
-SDLC must be a close-loop system.
-It's easier said than done.
+An engineering process, a SDLC, must be a close-loop system.
 Close-loop system requires using the feedback as input for the next iteration.
 How much weight it carries can become quite an art.
 But one thing would be clear, that is, the shorter the iteration, the better.
 A reality check, ideally, should be _real-time_, meaning whenever I want to see it.
-On-demand or being-continuous are both well, and the driving factor isn't arbitrary, but is determined how quickly the system needs to react.
-In embedded engineering, if the system needs to be deterministic w/ 500hz frequency, then its feedback loop must be less than `2ms`.
-Period.
+On-demand or being-continuous are both fine, and the driving factor isn't arbitrary, but is determined how quickly the system needs to adjust.
+In embedded engineering, for example, if the system runs at 500hz frequency, then its feedback loop must be less than `2ms`.
 Therefore, if a project wishes to move forward everyday, well, you do the math.

-But why would some projects still fail?
-Because having feedback != using feedback.
-Feedback can be ignored, down played, times a zero weight.
+What this derives to, is that, in managing a project or building a system, information flow must be time boxed, including the process of human effort to produce this info and analyze this info.
+Just like any other data point we have talked about so far, this timebox must be measurable.
+For example, in JIRA, we measure its `age=close date - creation date`.

 [1]: {filename}/thoughts/capability%20model.md
 [2]: https://en.wikipedia.org/wiki/Ariadne